JosephGesnouin/Mask_RCNN/README.md

 clipping to avoid this issue.
 We do use gradient clipping, but don't set it too aggressively.
 We found that smaller learning rates converge faster anyway so we go with that.

-## Contributing
-Contributions to this repository are welcome.
-Examples of things you can contribute:
-* Speed Improvements.
-Like re-writing some Python code in TensorFlow or Cython.
-* Training on other datasets.
-* Accuracy Improvements.
-* Visualizations and examples.

-You can also [join our team](https://matterport.com/careers/) and help us build even more projects like this one.

-## Requirements
-Python 3.4, TensorFlow 1.3, Keras 2.0.8 and other common packages listed in `requirements.txt`.

 ### MS COCO Requirements:
 To train or test on MS COCO, you'll also need:
 * pycocotools (installation instructions below)